About the Journal

 Turtle and Tortoise Newsletter (TTN) was an international newsletter published from 2000 to 2011 by CRF dedicated to providing an open forum for the timely exchange of information on freshwater/terrestrial turtle and tortoise conservation and biology issues.
 It incorporated and merged the previous publications of the Newsletter of the IUCN Tortoise and Freshwater Turtle Specialist Group and the Box Turtle Research and Conservation Newsletter.

 Chelonian Research Foundation (CRF) is a nonprofit organization founded in 1992 for the production, publication, and support of worldwide turtle and tortoise research, with an emphasis on the scientific basis of chelonian diversity and conservation biology.
-CRF is based in Lunenburg, Massachusetts and Arlington, Vermont.
-The Founder and Director is Ander G.J.
+CRF is based in Arlington, Vermont.
+The Founder and Director is Anders G.J.
 Rhodin

 Turtle Conservancy (TC) is a nonprofit organization founded in 2005 (as Chelonian Conservation Center and renamed as TC in 2010) dedicated to protecting threatened turtles and tortoises and their habitats worldwide.
 TC is based in New York, New York and Ojai, California.
 The Co-founder and President is Eric V. Goode.